 Similar numbers are expected for 2022 as the season draws to a close with the completion of national championships and as players begin to mull over their options for the upcoming year.

-2022 Canadian NCAA basketball transfer portal tracker (List only visible to subscribers)
+2022 Canadian NCAA basketball transfer portal tracker (subscribers only)

 Top Canadian Fardaws Aimaq on the move